Avikatz10/covid-flask-service/README.md

 #covid-flask-service

-#COVID-19 Flask Service + Jenkins Automation
+#COVID-19 Flask Service + Jenkins Automation:

 This project implements a Python Flask service that provides COVID-19 statistics using an external public API.
 The service is deployed using Docker and tested via a Jenkins pipeline.

-#Project Features
+#Project Features:

 *Fetches COVID-19 data for any country from an external API.
 *Provides 4 API endpoints: